Macarthur Nature Photography Competition

 • Interfering with plants that damage or harm the species.

 Photos submitted to the Macarthur Nature Photography Competition must be taken in accordance with ethical guidelines.
+Any images submitted that do not follow ethical photography guidelines will not be judged and residents will be contacted about animal welfare / ethics.

 1. For the purposes of this competition, the competition organisers are defined as nominated staff involved in the organisation and coordination of the completion form Campbelltown, Camden and Wollondilly Councils.